TroyRobinson/NEProto/README.md

 ### app/api/chat/route.ts
 - POST handler orchestrating chat responses and Census lookups
+- Embeds active metric data so models can answer locally
 - Heuristically adds metrics for plain ID lists or short action commands
-- Falls back to OpenRouter models for reasoning and deeper searches
+- Falls back to a smarter model only when needed and reports when it does

 ### app/api/insight/route.ts
 - POST handler for free-form statistical analysis